tsnellgrove/dark_castle3/doc/to_do.md

 				- INPROC: update general weapon behavior
 					- IDEA: "whenever player 'take's weapon => "You are armed and dangerous!"
 					- IDEA: "whenever player drops / stowes a weapon => "You look a bit more approachable."
-					- DONE: update 'take' weapon disp
+					- CANCEL: update 'take' weapon disp
 					- IDEA: I have a weapon-sheath disp problem: how to know if weapon was drawn?
 						- IDEA: maybe need a core value for last_turn hand contents???
 					- IDEA: also, I have a weapon-sheath disp scalability issue